nanocosmos/docs/docs/cloud/analytics.md

 Client metrics let you analyze the experience of your users from the users point of view.
 If enabled in the Browser application, the client metrics are sent to our backend.

+**You need to have a platinum support agreement in place to make use of client metrics.**

 Currently the following two applications support sending metrics.

 ### H5Live

-To have metric data available for the [H5Live Dashboard](#h5live-1), you need to enable [H5Live player metrics](../nanoplayer/nanoplayer_player_metrics.md) in the config object of the player.
+To have metric data available for the [H5Live Dashboard](#h5live-1), you need to be enabled for [H5Live player metrics](../nanoplayer/nanoplayer_player_metrics.md).

 ### Webcaster